landawn/abacus-jdbc/README.md

 * While high-level abstractions such as JPA or Spring’s `CrudRepository` enhance development productivity, preserving the ability for users to write and execute SQL offers essential flexibility.
 SQL is a simple, expressive, and powerful language, and should be leveraged instead of being avoided without justification.

+* High-level abstraction APIs should simplify implementation, improve productivity, and avoid increasing complexity or reducing performance.

 ## Download/Installation & [Changes](https://github.com/landawn/abacus-jdbc/blob/master/CHANGES.md):